albertcordina/Applicant-tracking-system/README.md

                                                       Database Schema

-Here’s a more detailed description of our database schema featuring an “APPLICANT” table and an “AUTHORITIES” table.

 Database Schema Overview:

    Our database schema is designed to manage information about applicants and the authorities associated with them.
-     This database schema consists of two primary tables: Applicant and Authorities.
-    Below is an in-depth description of each table and their relationship to each other.
+      Here’s a more detailed description of our database schema featuring the “APPLICANT” and the “AUTHORITIES” tables and their relationship to each other.

 Applicant Table
 Table Name : APPLICANT